lalynjay/cassava_classification/README.md

-# Overview

-The objective of this project was to build a neural network classification model  that can accurately identify diseased cassava plants.
+The objective of this project was to build a neural network classification model to identify diseased cassava plants.
 Cassava roots are an important source of calories and nutrition for many people, especially in sub-Saharan Africa.
 As the human population increases, it is increasingly important to prioritize crop health, as fertile land is finite and precious.
 Identifying diseased plants and appropriately treating them in a timely manner is important to ensure adequate yields.
+A pretrained Resnet50 model was able to correctly classify images 85% of the time.

+# Overview

-In this project, models were trained on labelled images with the goal that, when given an image of a Cassava plant, could accurately classify it as healthy or diseased.
+In this project, models were trained on labelled images and evaluated on a hold out test set.
 Initially, multiclass classification models were investigated, with the aim of the model being able to identify the specific disease condition if the plant was not healthy.
 However, model performance was very unreliable, thus a binary classification systems was used to identify a plant as either healthy or diseased.
 A basic neural network was the baseline model, with models consisting of different numbers of hidden layers, and different regularization techniques examined.
 CNN models and Pre-trained networks were then trained and evaluated, since the basic neural network models were all unsatisfactory.
 Precision, recall, and F-1 score of the test data used to evaluate overall model performance.

 # Business Understanding